opsline/chef-opsline-chef-client/README.md

 opsline-chef-client Cookbook
 =========================
 This cookbook was created to provide some additional facilities not available from the default chef-client cookbook.
 Some additions include logging and status files along with the ability to enable/disable chef-client at will.

-The cron recipe is different than chef-client::cron in a way that it wraps chef-client with a script that creates log and status files.
+The default recipe disables chef daemon and schedules chef runs from cron, providing status file for monitoring.
 It also provides script to temporarily disable (and enable back) the chef runs.

 Cookbook also provides a recipe to un-register chef nodes from chef server on shutdown.